danzeng8/TopoRoot/ReadMe.md

 6. Install python version 3.9 ['here'](https://www.python.org/downloads/release/python-390/).
 Add python to your windows path.
 There are many instructions online on how to do this, including ['here'](https://datatofish.com/add-python-to-windows-path/).

-7. Try running the following command, after navigating to the root_pipeline directory using the 'cd' command on the Windows command prompt:
+7. Try running the following command, after navigating to the TopoRoot directory using the 'cd' command on the Windows command prompt:

-python root_pipeline.py -i example_root/in/ -o example_root/out/ -d 6
+python toporoot.py -i example_root/in/ -o example_root/out/ -d 6

 If successful, this will produce a .ply file, .csv file, and .off file in the example_root/out/ directory within 5-10 minutes.
 Otherwise, if the run fails, make sure that the previous steps are performed correctly.